Signs your child could need speech therapy

 From baby babble to pre-school chatter, language skills are crucial for children to communicate.
 Here’s what to do if your child isn’t meeting speech milestones.

-When Donita Richards’ son, Louis, was 2 and a half, he wasn’t speaking much and often jumbled his sounds.
+When Donita Richards’ son, Louis, was two-and-a-half, he wasn’t speaking much and often jumbled his sounds.
 But Louis understood everything she said to him, so the family held off getting help or advice.

 “We just wanted to give him a little bit of time,” she says.
-“And he also has 2 older brothers who speak for him!”
+“And he also has two older brothers who speak for him.”

 When the educators at Louis’ childcare centre told her they had trouble understanding him, Donita and her husband, George, knew they had to do something, and contacted a speech pathologist who specialised in children.
 “We didn’t like the thought of his friends not being able to understand him, and him possibly getting picked on later at school.”